 Some estimate that as much as 68 per cent of Kenya’s land could be designated as community lands.
 But the law to adjudicate these lands and put them under the control of communities includes several provisions that are of concern.
 Moreover, the law will not truly be operational until regulations and several other steps are completed.
 Until these are completed, all community lands and monies derived from them are held in trust by the newly established county governments on behalf of communities.
 The law establishes multiple steps before communities can actually start registering lands in addition to creation of regulations, including the establishment of a jointly agreed adjudication process between the Ministry of Lands and Kenya’s 47 county governments (required within three years), the appointment of a community land registrar, and communities organizing themselves to become registered under the law.
 Once these steps are finalized the actual process of registering lands to be held by communities could take many years, and until such time, communities will see their lands managed by the relevant county government – or in the case of community lands that cross county boundaries, by multiple county governments at once.

 The passage of the Community Land Act has been long awaited by many of Kenya’s indigenous peoples, including forest peoples such as Ogiek and Sengwer and pastoralists such as Endorois, Turkana and Maasai.
 Kenya’s Ogiek are a traditional hunter gatherer community whose communal lands stretch form the slopes of Mt.
 Elgon on the Uganda border to the highland Mau forest, one of East Africa’s most critical watersheds.
 For decades, Ogiek have been fighting to maintain access to their homes, hunting and gathering grounds, as well as sacred sites in the forest and to protect their lands from the exploitation that is devastating Kenya’s forest cover.
 Despite rulings in their favor both in domestic courts and African regional human rights bodies, Ogiek continue to experience evictions and harassment on their lands.
 In August 2016, dozens of families from the Mt.
 Elgon Ogiek community were forcibly evicted by Kenya Forest Service rangers.
-Ogiek families living in the Mau forest are regularly evicted and harassed by the Kenya Forest Service, local politicians, police and other communities attempting to move into the forest.
 However, following a protracted legal case undertaken with the support of Minority Rights Group, May 2017 saw a landmark ruling by the African Court on Human and People’s Rights in favour of the Ogiek’s customary land rights.
 Yet despite the formation of two separate taskforces established ostensibly to resolve these issues, no meaningful action has been taken to implement the ruling.
 In fact, in clear contravention of its findings, Kenya Forest Service (KFS) guards undertook a campaign of mass evictions in July 2020 that saw hundreds of Ogiek homes burnt to the ground and families forcibly evicted.

 Sengwer forest people living in the Embobut forest have also experienced successive waves of evictions for many years.
 Recent large scale projects from the World Bank and the European Union designed to protect Kenya’s natural water towers, however, have raised the stakes.
 In response to escalating human rights abuses against Sengwer, including the fatal shooting of a Sengwer man in a raid in January 2018, the EU announced the suspension of the programme until the government had taken meaningful action to resolve these violations.
 The project was formally cancelled in October 2020.